leooo1212/businfo702/week08/week08.md

 ```
 .import --csv --skip 1 more-shipper.csv Shipper
 ```
 Note: If the intention is to use a table filled with externally sourced data immediately, then it is preferable to create the table manually if it does not exist with a CREATE TABLE statement before executing the ```.import``` command.
 Make sure the number of columns and the column order are exactly the same between the CSV file and the table, or otherwise the command will fail to execute.
-If the intention is to load up all the extracted data from source to target repository, then it is preferable to create a (temporary) table based on the header row of the CSV file automatically by the ```.import``` command
+If the intention is to load up all the extracted data from source to target repository for transformation, then it is preferable to create a (temporary) table based on the header row of the CSV file automatically by the ```.import``` command

 ## Example